Busy? Sitting At a Desk All Day? Try This 5 Day Every-Hour-On-the-Hour Workout Routine & Fit Fitness Into Your Workday

 To sum it all up…

 The best part about the EHOH workout is how approachable and flexible it is.
-You don’t need gym equipment, special clothes, or extra time — just a willingness to move a little more than you normally would.
+You don’t need gym equipment, special clothes, or extra time — just a some comfortable shoes, a few pieces of equipment, and willingness to move a little more than you normally would.
 By the end of the day, all those small sessions add up to a surprisingly effective full-body workout that supports better mood, mobility, and energy.
-Whether you’re easing back into fitness or just want a smarter way to break up long work hours, this routine makes movement feel doable, refreshing, and sustainable.
-Here’s to celebrating progress, embracing wellness, and stepping boldly into the best version of yourself.

 Disclaimer: